Dancing plague of 1518: Stress-induced mass hysteria

 This could have been an example of fully developed cases of psychogenic movement disorder happening in mass hysteria or mass psychogenic illness, which involves many individuals suddenly exhibiting the same bizarre behavior.
 The behavior spreads rapidly and broadly in an epidemic pattern.
 This kind of comportment could have been caused by elevated levels of psychological stress, caused by the ruthless years (even by the rough standards of the early modern period) the people of Alsace were suffering.

 Waller speculates that the dancing was "stress-induced psychosis" on a mass level, since the region where the people danced was riddled with starvation and disease, and the inhabitants tended to be superstitious.
 Seven other cases of dancing plague were reported in the same region during the medieval era.

 This psychogenic illness could have created a chorea (from the Greek khoreia meaning "to dance"), a situation comprising random and intricate unintentional movements that flit from body part to body part.
 Diverse choreas (St. Vitus' dance, St. John's dance, and tarantism) were labeled in the Middle Ages referring to the independent epidemics of "dancing mania" that happened in central Europe, particularly at the time of the plague.

+Pop culture and media

+This event was referenced in the 2016 The 39 Clues book, Superspecial: Outbreak by C. Alexander London.

+The event inspired Jonathan Glazer's 2020 short film Strasbourg 1518.

+It was the inspiration behind the 2022 choral song "Choreomania" by Florence and the Machine.
+It was the third track on the album Dance Fever, which took its title from the song.

+The event is the subject of the graphic novel The Dancing Plague by Gareth Brookes, published by SelfMadeHero in 2021.

+Kiran Millwood Hargrave's 2022 novel The Dance Tree also discusses the events.

+The book series A Collection of Utter Speculation released a title The Dancing Plague: A Collection of Utter Speculation in 2022.
+It is a fictional account of the events that happened in Strasbourg.

+The event is referenced in the 2024 song "RATKING 1518", in both title and lyrics, created by rap duo Grim Salvo.

+This event inspired the music video short-film for Loreen and Ólafur Arnalds joint 2025 release of their songs "In The Sound of Breathing" and "Opening" under the name "SAGES".